sayarkarmakar/sayarkarmakar.github.io/index.md

 Some of my recent and upcoming invited talks are [here](https://sayarkarmakar.github.io/pages/talks.html)

 <h2> Recent Updates</h2>
+October 2023L Our [Paper](https://arxiv.org/abs/2208.11670) is accepted at Electronic Journal of Probability (modulo minor revision) This is my first paper in probability.

 September 2023: I joined the editorial board of Sankhya A [Link](https://www.springer.com/journal/13171/editors).